rolandotr/secure-coding-course-sources/README.md

-# secure-coding-course
+# Secure coding course
 Source codes needed for the Secure Coding Course, which I developed while at Deakin University.

+Rolando Trujillo